jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 ```

 At `1` we run our chip design into the interpretation,
-and at `2` we put in a multiplication table as expected result.
+and at `2` we expect a multiplication table as result.
 Is this test complete?
 No, this only works for binary values up to 9,
 we've not tested for trits or pentits or higher values.
-However we've proven these chips behave like we expect
+We did prove however the chip behaves like we expect
 for these values.
 If you're building a chip company where you only need
-multiplication up to 9 in base 2, this is good enough.
+multiplication up to 9 in base 2 this is good enough.
 As far unit tests go this is incredibly thorough because we're testing against
 all possible values in the chip design.
 The more common approach is to sample a couple values and call it a day.